ftheberge/tgm/README.md

 We assume that events are grouped under some **root event** which happens first.
 Some examples are:

-* re-tweets given some original tweet (the root event)
+* re-tweets given some original tweet
-* comments following a Reddit submissiion (the root event)
+* comments following a Reddit submissiion

 ## Data Format